-Subject to the conditions and for the reasons discussed below, the Commission concludes that the NAR and the Member Boards are membership organizations composed in part of entities and persons who qualify as members under the Act.
+Subject to the conditions and for the reasons discussed below, the Commission concludes that the NAR and the Member Boards are membership associations composed in part of entities and persons who qualify as members under the Act.

 Your request appears to be limited to those whom you describe as having regular dues obligations and voting rights with respect to the selection of the highest governing body of a Member Board, i.e., REALTOR and REALTOR-ASSOCIATE members.
-NAR documents indicate that REALTOR members are members who are the principals of real estate firms, or are in the position of management or control on behalf of principals who are not physically present or engaged in the firm's business; or who are employed by REALTOR members or affiliated as an independent contractor with a REALTOR member and deemed qualified by a state or local Member Board.
+NAR documents indicate that REALTOR members are members who are the principals of real estate firms, or are in the position of management or control on behalf of principals who are not physically present or engaged in the firm's business; or who are employed by REALTOR members or affiliated as independent contractors with REALTOR members and deemed qualified by a state or local Member Board.
+REALTOR-ASSOCIATE members are independent contractors and salesmen affiliated with or employed by a REALTOR member, or by a real estate firm in which the REALTOR member is a partner or officer, and who are deemed qualified by a Member Board.
+NAR Constitution, Article III.